Nilpotent Symmetries of a Model of 2D Diffeomorphism Invariant Theory: BRST Approach: Conclusions

-We would like to mention that the BRST and anti-BRST invariant Lagrangian densities (7) and (15) have been derived in a straightforward manner by utilizing the gauge-fixing $A_0 = A_1 = 0$ and the (anti-)ghost fields (cf. Eqns.
-(4) and (14)).
+We would like to mention that the BRST and anti-BRST invariant Lagrangian densities (7) and (15) have been derived in a straightforward manner by utilizing the gauge-fixing $A_0 = A_1 = 0$ and the (anti-)ghost fields [cf. Eqs.
+(4) and (14)].
 However, if we compute the Lagrangian densities in the Curci-Ferrari gauge [12,13] that would give due respect to the CF-type conditions that have been derived in (11).
 We wish to devote time on the computation of the coupled Lagrangian densities (like 4D non-Abelian gauge theory [10-13]) which produce the CF-type condition as the equations of motion.
-Furthermore, the coupled Lagrangian densities should respect {\it both} the BRST and anti-BRST symmetry transformations on the hypersurface where CF-type restrictions (11) are satisfied.
+Furthermore, the coupled Lagrangian densities should respect {\it both} the BRST and anti-BRST symmetry transformations on the submanifold of the quantum Hilbert space of fields where teh specific quantum fields obey the CF-type restrictions (11).
 At present, we are working in this direction and our results would be reported elsewhere.

-In a very recent work [7], the superfield approach to derive the proper (anti-)BRST symmetry transformations for any general diffeomorphism theory has been developed (corresponding to its diffeomorphism symmetry invariance).
+In a very recent work [7], the superfield approach to derive the proper (anti-)BRST symmetry transformations for any general D-dimensional diffeomorphism invariant theory has been developed (corresponding to its diffeomorphism symmetry invariance).
 It would be very nice future endeavor for us to apply the theoretical arsenals of this superfield formalism [7] to our present bosonic string model which is {\it also} a diffeomorphism invariant theory.
-In fact, we hope that this superfield formalism would be able to shed more light on the geometrical origin and interpretation of the (anti-)BRST symmetries and the CF-type restrictions (11) which we have obtained in our present theory.
-In our earlier work [14], we have established the geometrical origin of CF-type restriction and its connection with gerbes.
-It would be a challenging future endeavor for us to establish the connection of the CF-type restrictions (11) with the concept of gerbes.
-We are presently involved with this problem and we shall be able to report about our progress in our future publications [15].\\
+In fact, we hope that this superfield formalism would be able to shed more light on the geometrical origin and interpretation of the (anti-)BRST symmetries and the CF-type restrictions (11) which we have obtained for our present theory.
+In our earlier works on the Abelian 2-form and 3-form gauge theories [14, 15], we have established the geometrical origins and interpretations for the CF-type restrictions and their intimate connections with the geometrical objects called gerbes.
+It would be a challenging future endeavor for us to establish the {\it same} type of connections for our present 2D diffeomorphism invariant theory where the {\it non-trivial} CF-type restrictions exist.
+We are presently involved with this problem and we plan to report about our progress in our future publication(s) [16].